atharvaw1/driver_activity_detection/README.md

-# driver-activity-detection
+# Driver Activity Detection
-Detecting and classifying activities of a driver with video input
+Identify activities of vehicle drivers given video input from dashboard cam and classify activities into distinct classes in realtime using computer vision and deep learning.